stephanpieterse/pyblend-animidi/readme.md

 # PyBlend - ANIMIDI

-This is a standalone python script generator inspired by [Animusic](http://www.animusic.com/), which has seemingly disappeared into /dev/null.
+This is a standalone python script generator inspired by [Animusic](http://www.animusic.com/).

 It generates a script that is to be used in Blender, which populates the NLA with actions specified in the config file according to the events in a MIDI file.
 It can also generate a single consolidated action that transitions nicely for things like armatures.

 MIDI Type 1 files are semi supported and tested.
 Type 0 and 2 files should work, but are not tested.

+CSV files have been tested in the format made by midicsv.

 ## Licence
 <pre>